pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     :raises ValueError: If the OpenSSH data could not be properly decoded or if the key is not in the proper format.

-    :raises UnsupportedAlgorithm: If the serialized key is of a type that is not supported.
+    :raises cryptography.exceptions.UnsupportedAlgorithm: If the serialized
+        key is of a type that is not supported.